uktrade/data-store-service/README.md

 3. `docker-compose up`
 4. Go to http://localhost:5050/healthcheck

+Running postgres in docker now requires a mandatory environment variable called POSTGRES_PASSWORD.
+This must be added to your .env file.

 ### Docker run tests
 1. `docker exec -it data_dss_web_1 make run_tests`

+### Running tests locally

+`make run_tests_local`

+### to run tests for a specific directory, do,

+`make run_tests_local TEST=<tests/test_directory>`

+### Running tests the same way as circle ci:

+`make run_tests`

+## Config

+### When using docker-compose
+Place environment variables in .env file.

+### When using host machine
+Config variables can be specified in a few ways and are loaded using the following order of priority:

+1. Look for variable in existing System environment variables
+2. If not found in step 1, look for variable in `.env` (this only works if USE_DOTENV is set to 1)
+3. If not found in step 2, look for variable in `local_testing.yml` (this only works if TESTING is set to 1)
+4. If not found in step 3, look for variable in `local.yml` (this only works if TESTING is set to 0)
+5. If not found in step 4, look for variable in `default.yml`

 ## Example dataset